Pierre-vh/Fox/README.md

 Note: This is currently a work in progress, only a fraction of the project is completed.

 ## Building the project
+**NOTE:** Currently, the project has only been compiled using MSVC. (*the most standard compliant compiler there is! \*cough\**)
+It may not compile using GCC or CLang.
+Moonshot may not build with theses compilers.
+However, if you manage to build it with theses compilers, please make a pull request with the changes you've made!

 Required:
  * CMake
  * Git